greeeg/redefined.cloud/content/terms/virtual-machine/index.en.md

 ---
-title: 'What is a VM or Virtual Machine?'
+title: 'What is a VM or Virtual machine?'
 description: 'A Virtual machine is like using a school bus instead of individual cars to bring children to school: shared resources, less expensive & easier to use.'
 name: 'Virtual machine'
 shortName: 'VM'